 ‘To even consider looking into the mirror of history without looking away from the face of the perpetrator takes tremendous courage.
 Each and every woman in this book started the painful process of looking at themselves and their family’s history.
 This book is a rare and necessary document for which each voice including author Lisa Iversen deserves the deepest respect’

 Daan van Kampenhout, author of The Tears of the Ancestors: Victims and Perpetrators in the Tribal Soul

 ‘ …many people of color have written about their experience of white people.
 Clearly, they have been doing the heavy lifting for a long time…perhaps we are on the cusp of a Truth and Reconciliation of our own, if we can expand on the path this book has modeled for us.’

 Dr. Shendl Tuchman, Psychologist/Mediator with High Conflict Family Systems

 The Absent Prince: In Search of missing men.
-Published by The Conrad Press, available to order from all UK bookshops and on Amazon.
+Published by The Conrad Press, June 2020.
+Available to order from all UK bookshops and on Amazon.
 If you live outside the UK www.bookdepository.com and www.wordery.com offer free shipping worldwide.

 ‘Una looks with clear-eyed, steady compassion at her engrossing & complicated family history – many times in the book I thought we should all know our heritage this well – we might be less quick to judge and find wanting the people we love.’